At CBHS we help you manage your health challenges. We believe in offering you the services, support and tools you need to live your best life.

 Meat’s on the nose

 We eat way too much meat in Australia − three times as much as the world average.
-The Heart Foundation reports that the average red meat intake is Australia is 560g a week, but according to National Dietary Guidelines we should limit our intake to 455g a week.
+The Heart Foundation reports that the average red meat intake in Australia is 560g a week.
+According to National Dietary guidelines we should limit our intake to 455g a week.
+The Heart Foundation recommends a maximum of 350g a week.

 A classic ‘Western’ diet, with a high proportion of meat and processed food, is more likely to lead to heart disease, diabetes, high blood pressure, cancer, obesity and even dementia.
 Red meat, in particular processed red meat, is also associated with an increased risk of premature death.